jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 * :ref:`how to make a Python test driven development environment manually<how to make a Python test driven development environment>`
 * :ref:`how to raise AssertionError with assert methods<what causes AssertionError?>`
 * :ref:`how to make functions<what is a function?>`
-* :ref:`what causes AttributeError<what causes AttributeError?>`
 * :ref:`how to pass values from tests to functions<how to pass values>`

-:ref:`Would you like to use some of the assert methods from AssertionError to test Python's data structures?<data structures>`
+:ref:`would you like to test using dictionaries and functions to make a person?<how to make a person>`

 ----